Boundedness of geometric invariants near a singularity which is a suspension of a singular curve: Geometry of -edges

 \subsubsection{Cuspidal curvatures}

 Let $f$ be an $m$-type edge.
 A pair of vector fields $(\xi,\eta)$ is said to be {\it adapted} if $\xi$ is tangent to $S(f)$, and $\eta$ is a null vector field.
 We take an adapted pair of vector fields $(\xi,\eta)$ such that $\eta$ satisfies the condition \ref{itm:cri1}, and $(\xi,\eta)$ is positively oriented.
+One can show the existence of such a pair by the definition of $m$-type edge.
 We define

 where $\mu$ is a parametrization of $S(f)$.
 We call $\omega_{m,m+1}$ the $(m,m+1)$-{\it cuspidal curvature}.
 We have the following lemma: \begin{proposition} The function $\omega_{m,m+1}$ does not depend on the choice of $(\xi,\eta)$ satisfying the condition \ref{itm:cri1}. \end{proposition} \begin{proof} Since it is not appeared in the formula, $\omega_{m,m+1}$ does not depend on the choice of the coordinate system.
-Let $(\xi,\eta)$ be an adapted pair of vector fields satisfying the assumption.
+Let $(\xi,\eta)$ be an adapted pair of vector fields satisfying the condition \ref{itm:cri1}.
 It is clear that the function $\omega_{m,m+1}$ does not depend on the choice of $\xi$.
 We take an adapted coordinate system $(u,v)$ satisfying $\partial_v=\eta$.
 Then

 By Corollary \ref{cor:div}, we have $f_v=v^{m-1}\psi$.
 Let $\tilde\eta$ be another null vector field satisfying the condition \ref{itm:cri1}.
 We see that $\omega_{m,m+1}$ does not depend on the non-zero functional multiples of $\eta$, we may assume $\tilde\eta=a(u,v)\partial_u+\partial_v$.
 By the proof of Lemma \ref{lem:etachange}, we may assume that $\tilde\eta$ is